MagaliDrumare/AI-music-video-/README.md

     Visual description: Biles on the podium, gold medal around her neck, wearing a sparkling leotard and a distinctive goat-shaped necklace.
 She's smiling broadly, with the Olympic rings visible in the background. "

-### copy paste scene descriptions into image generator :  https://ideogram.ai/
+### copy paste scene descriptions into image generator :  https://ideogram.ai/ - https://x.com/ideogram_ai
-### copy paste generated images into runwayml Gen 3 Alpha to make each image into a 10-seconds video (4 seconds free).
+### copy paste generated images into runwayml Gen 3 Alpha to make each image into a 10-seconds video (4 seconds free) - https://app.runwayml.com/ - https://x.com/runwayml

 ### ask Claude to generate lyrics that depict that day
 Certainly.
 Here's a set of lyrics depicting the day's events, excluding the prisoner swap scene: